timothymtorres/RL-Dice/README.md

 A robust module to roll and manipulate roguelike dice.
 This has also been included in [rotLove](https://github.com/paulofmandown/rotLove) roguelike toolkit which I highly recommend if you plan on making a roguelike.

+This library is compatible with:

+* Lua 5.1
+* Lua 5.2
+* Luajit 2.0
+* Luajit 2.1
+* Love2D

 Consult the [online documentation](https://timothymtorres.github.io/RL-Dice) for the API and usage examples.

 The dice module provides the following: